millierni/vm-new-virtual-machine/README.md

 - Download the ISO of the OS
 - Move your OS ISO image into `~/Documents/KVM`
 - Open `Virtual Machine Manager`
-	- Create a new virtual machine
+	- Create a new virtual machine *(change the parameters value for what you want)*
 		- Choose your ISO image
     		- Memory: 32000
     		- CPUs: 16